Why do dogs wag their tails?

 Tail language

-Put simply, you have to consider the rest of your dog’s body language to fully understand the meaning of a wagging tail.
+The complex language of tail wagging doesn’t speak in isolation, but rather alongside the other components of a dog’s body language.
+You have to consider the rest of your dog’s body language to fully understand the meaning of a wagging tail.

 Some body language characteristics to look out for include: